 7. Consumer Sentiment is Poor

-While we don’t know exactly where we are on the curve, based on our discussions with clients and other industry professionals, we believe we haven’t yet reached the peak, euphoria.
-There are asset classes that may have reached that stage (Bitcoin?), but most valuations are still “reasonable.”
+We don’t know exactly where we are on the curve.
+Based on our discussions with clients and other industry professionals, we believe we haven’t yet reached the peak, euphoria.
+There are asset classes that may have reached that stage, but most valuations are still “reasonable.”

 8. Pent-Up Demand

 Last week, the forecasting firm sharply upgraded its economic growth projection for next year, to 4.3% from 3.1%, in good part because of better-than-expected news on vaccines and expectations of more federal relief (Don Lee, LA Times).

 “There is a strong case for that pent-up demand to be unleashed.
 Perhaps starting by next summer,” said James Bohnaker, an economist at IHS Markit.